Logo of Crimson Global Academy

 After 16 years of involvement with the EPQ and being a long-standing advocate for the non-examined AS qualification, it struck me that I might still be underrating its potential longer term value.
 The reflection exercise has helped me to recognise the EPQ’s full potential as the ultimate skills-based learning opportunity that prepares students for success as they transition from school to university and beyond.

-The Times Higher Education (THE) counsellor accreditation training drew my attention to skill-based hiring at the forefront of current recruitment campaigns being run by the likes of PwC (see Careers with PwC).
+The Times Higher Education (THE) counsellor accreditation training drew my attention to skill-based hiring at the forefront of current recruitment campaigns.
 With this in mind, I completed a skills audit of my own at the end of the academic year.
 Recognising the challenges of this, I also recognised the potential to promote and use the EPQ as a vehicle to embed the sort of skills-based learning and self-evaluation required to prepare CGA’s students for the jobs and careers that the students don’t yet know they might want in the future.

 Recent research has shown that taking an EPQ is “associated with a higher likelihood of progressing to HE [Higher Education], a lower likelihood of dropping out of HE, and higher probability of achieving a good degree” (Gill).
 Meanwhile, top UK universities charged with delivering HE to these students are recognising the need to help students build an evidence-based portfolio of skills acquired during their undergraduate student experience (see the “Skill Map” that is used by the University of Leeds).